Shagnikpaul/MyInstants-Downloader/README.md

 <br>

 A GUI utility to play and download sounds from [myinstants.com](https://www.myinstants.com/en/index/in/) made using python with least effort 💀.
-A great tool for shitposters and content creators.
+A great tool for s**tposters and content creators.

 # Screenshots